ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

          name: ansible.netcommon.json
        register: interfaces

+For this task:
-About the task: - The ``show interface | json`` command would have been issued on the device - The output would be set as the ``interfaces`` fact for the device - json support is provide primary for playbook consistancy - The use of ``ansible.netcommon.json`` is fully supported with a Red Hat Ansible Automation Platform subscription
+- The ``show interface | json`` command would have been issued on the device.
+- The output would be set as the ``interfaces`` fact for the device.
+- JSON support is provided primarily for playbook consistency.
+- The use of ``ansible.netcommon.json`` is fully supported with a Red Hat Ansible Automation Platform subscription

 Parsing with ntc_templates
 ----------------------------

 The ``ntc_templates`` python library includes pre-defined ``textfsm`` templates for parsing a variety of network device commands output.

 Example task: